dricard/foundryvtt-rose/README.md

 https://github.com/dricard/foundryvtt-rose/tree/master/src/system.json

 ## Credits
 This is a fork of the excellent work of **U-Man**.
 All credits are his.
-You can find his work on Old-School Essentials at https://gitlab.com/mesfoliesludiques/foundryvtt-ose.
+You can find his work on an unmodified version of Old-School Essentials at https://gitlab.com/mesfoliesludiques/foundryvtt-ose.
 If you use this system or the original OSE, please consider contributing to U-Man with the Ko-Fi link below (all contributions go to him alone).

 ## License
 This Foundry VTT system requires Old-School Essentials Core Rules that you can find [here](https://necroticgnome.com).